What is Product Liability Insurance?

 Product Liability Insurance Cost

 The industry standard is a minimum of 1 million dollars in coverage but can be anywhere from $500,000 to $5,000,000.
 According to HowMuch.Net, the cost for product liability insurance is typically $0.25 per $100 in revenue.
-So a business that does $500,000 in sales a year may pay around $1,250 annually.
-However, there are a few different factors influence the cost:
+So a business that does $500,000 in sales a year may pay around $1,250 in annual premiums.
+However, there are a few different factors that influence the cost of product liability insurance:

 - The size of the business